ibeltagy/pl-semantics/README.md

 	* FraCas: frc
 	* MsrVid: vid
 	* MsrPar: par
-	* RTEi training set: rte i train
-	* RTEi training set: rte i test
+	* RTEi: rte i
+	* SICK as an RTE task: sick-rte
+	* SICK as an STS task: sick-sts
 	* Prob: prb		#This dataset contains few examples I selected.
 Each example represents one specific Problem.

 - First, some helping files need to be generated for each dataset using: